 The amount you can afford to give will be impacted by your current financial situation like paying credit cards and loans; take care not to overextend yourself.

-If there doesn’t seem to be much of a surplus but you are comfortable meeting your commitments, why not consider forgoing an unnecessary regular expense and donate the cash instead?
+If there doesn’t seem to be much of a surplus but you are comfortable meeting your commitments, why not consider forgoing an unnecessary regular expense and donating the cash instead?

 If there is just no wiggle room at the moment, get beyond the dollars and cents and create a time commitment instead!
 Think about the amount of time you’d like to intentionally contribute to a cause on a weekly or monthly basis.